moguz/seminarPaper/report.md

 <img src="texture_transfer_examples.png" width="70%">

 ### Quantitative Results
 Although the emphasis is on the qualitative results, the authors presented quantitative results using both the CUB dataset and Pascal 3D+ dataset.
 For the CUB dataset, there is only 2D ground truth data available.
 For this reason, the predicted 3D shape is rendered to 2D using the predicted camera pose.
 Then, the predicted mask is compared against the ground truth segmentation mask using intersection over union (IoU) metric.
-This is an indirect comparison method for 3D reconstruction, however this is a feasible quantitative analysis in the absense of 3D ground truth data.
+This is an indirect comparison method for 3D reconstruction, however this is a feasible quantitative analysis in the absence of 3D ground truth data.

 <img src="iou.png" width="50%">